 - Resistive Touchscreen: Miguel said us that a capacitive touchscreen will increase the price about 50€, but the experience with the touchscreen was quite bad.

 - Android 2.x: (in the release date is going to be Android 2.3).
 This low-end devices do not support Honeycomb.

-- Lack of Android Market: This device is not certified by Google so it cannot include the Android Market app.
+- Lack of Android Market: This device is not certified by Google and then it cannot include the Android Market app (among other things, because it would need hardware buttons: this tablet has software buttons are placed on the notify bar).
 The ROM installed on the prototype had the SlideMe market, but I don’t consider it an alternative.
-The solution is to search and get it from wordtree.io, then follow the instructions to install manually the Android Market (copying GoogleServicesFramework.apk and Vending.apk from other device to the /system/apps dir), but needs some Android knowledge…
+The solution is to install manually the Android Market (copying GoogleServicesFramework.apk and Vending.apk from other device to the /system/apps dir), but needs some Android knowledge…

 - 160€ is a very low price, I think that this kind of devices are very appropriate for children or for people in countries where people cannot pay 400€ for a computer.

 - Elegant cover with embedded keyboard: great for fast text input, answering emails on the go, etc… Transforms the tablet in a kind-of-netbook and compensates the bad experience with the touchscreen.

 - Local repair center and customer support: you can buy a chinese tablet by this price, but you will not have the customer support and repair center in europe.

 The other device is an Android Set-top-box.
 Blusens has a great experience with their web:tv device and they are investigating to release a similar Android based device.
 They showed us a prototype running Android 2.2.

 This device will include a remote with a complete keyboard and the pointer will work like the WiiMote, pointing with it to the TV.
 Some optional accessories will be a TV tuner and a webcam.